TENSO: Software Package for Numerically Exact Open Quantum Dynamics Based on Efficient Tree Tensor Network Decomposition of the Hierarchical Equations of Motion: TENSO Structure

 In \texttt{tenso.backend}, dependencies and global package settings for pytorch, numpy, and torchdiffeq are handled.
-This includes specifying cpu and gpu options for pytorch and importing or implementing integration methods.
-This file provides significant details on available integration methods other than the default adaptive time step Runge-Kutta.\cite{Dormand1980}
+This includes specifying processor options for pytorch and importing or implementing integration methods.
+This file provides significant details on available integration methods other than the default adaptive time step Runge-Kutta.\cite{Dormand1980} All \texttt{TENSO} layers above rely on the basic linear algebra routines and pytorch settings in \texttt{tenso.backend} and a change to settings here is effective everywhere.